QuiltMC/enigma/enigma-server/docs/protocol.md

 ```
 - `protocol_version`: the version of the protocol.
 If the version does not match on the server, then the client will be
                       kicked immediately.
-- `checksum`: the SHA-1 hash of the JAR file the client has open.
-If this does not match the SHA-1 hash of the JAR file
+- `checksum`: the SHA-1 hash of the sorted class files in the JAR file the client has open.
+If this does not match the
-              the server has open, the client will be kicked.
+              SHA-1 hash of the JAR file the server has open, the client will be kicked.
 - `password`: the password needed to log into the server.
 Note that each `char` is 2 bytes, as per the Java data type.
               If this password is incorrect, the client will be kicked.
 - `username`: the username of the user logging in.
 If the username is not unique, the client will be kicked.